There are three kinds of Christians and by Christian, I mean, genuine believer here.

 The problem is that ultimately, the world never fulfills us and so they’re left chasing one thing after another, looking for something to satisfy them when only Christ can.

 The good thing is that after a while of trying to satisfy their fleshly lusts, desires, and needs in the world, they come to realize it can’t and if you come along-side of them at that time, they can open and you can draw them into a genuine and lasting relationship with the Lord who DOES satisfy all our needs!
-This is how one of my best friends, Ryan, came to Christ.
+This is how one of my best friends came to Christ.
 I recognized he realized the world didn’t meet his needs and he was looking for something that only God could satisfy and I led him to Christ and he became a genuine believer.

 Another one of my friends also came to that realization, that he needed Christ and gave his life to God.